Gambia entry requirements for Philippines passport holders

 Filipino passport holders can enter Gambia without a visa for stays up to 90 days.
 This policy applies to tourism and short business visits in 2026.
 Ensure your passport is valid for at least six months from your arrival date.

 Your passport must be valid for at least the length of your stay in Gambia.
-Immigration at Banjul Airport checks this at the visa-on-arrival counter.
+Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.

 Required